-Like many technologies plastics were a boon when they were first developed.
-However they have quickly become a plastic plague on the environment.
+Plastics were a boon when they were first developed, like many technologies, but they have quickly become a plastic plague on the environment.

 Plastics were the wonder material of the twentieth century.
-It’s hard to believe that the first true man-made plastic was Bakelite synthesised in 1907, just over a century ago.
-Manufacturers didn’t mass produce plastics, which are synthetic polymers, weren’t mass produced until about the time of the second world war.
+It’s hard to believe that Bakelite, the first true man-made plastic, was synthesised in 1907, just over a century ago.
+Manufacturers didn’t mass produce plastics, which are synthetic polymers, until about the time of the second world war.
 Plastic production quickly escalated from 15 million tons in 1964 to 311 million tons in 2014—an increase of more than 2,000 percent – and its still growing.

 The factors that make plastic such a desirable material to use are also what make it so unsustainable.
 Plastics really are the perfect storm of unsustainability.
-The fact that plastic is toxic, non-biodegradable and uses fossil fuels is compounded and amplified by the fact that it is cheap and easy to produce and extremely durable.
+The fact that plastic is toxic, non-biodegradable and uses fossil fuels is amplified by the facts that it is cheap, easy to produce and extremely durable.
 It’s a shameful irony that one of the most durable materials synthesised by humans is the one used commonly in disposable goods, packaging and useless junk.

 Decomposition rates of plastics